Jaffa Israel with

 You will love wandering around Jaffa’s winding alleyways interspersed with art galleries, historic stone buildings, mosques and churches, the Jaffa Flea Market (Shuk Hapishpishim) and the Jaffa Port.

 If you are here for a short time , we recommend this private tour of Jaffa and Tel Aviv in a nutshell.
-The 4 hour or 8 hour tours are great value and you will love Levi's enthusiasm and knowledge.
+The fascinating tour is great value and you will love Levi's enthusiasm and knowledge.